fooooter/drain/README.md

   * `supported_encodings` - a list of all compression algorithms supported by the server.
 It can currently contain only "gzip" and "br".
   * `encoding_applicable_mime_types` - a list of media types to which encoding should be applied.
 It's best to leave this setting as is.
 - `document_root` - a directory in which documents/files returned to the client are stored.
 Makes for the root of a URL.
-- `server_root` - a directory in which server data are kept, like, for example, key-pairs for SSL.
+- `server_root` - a directory in which server data are kept, like, for example, dynamic endpoint libraries.
-- `index_page_rules` - here you can control, for which directories the "index of" page will be displayed when no index file is found, and for which won't through a list of key-value pairs.
+- `index_of_page_rules` - here you can control, for which directories the "index of" page will be displayed when no index file is found, and for which won't through a list of key-value pairs.
   In order to have the server send "index of" page, when the directory matches the given pattern, set `true` (default action is `false`).
   It uses Glob UNIX shell-like path syntax, so you can match directories recursively!
   Directories are relative to `document_root`.
+- `indices` - a list containing all index files, that the server will pick when the resource given by the client is a directory.
+Files are picked with respect to their order in this field.
 - `https`:
   * `enabled` - enable HTTPS.
   * `bind_port` - bind port to the server (HTTPS).
 If you want to use 443, be sure to start the server as root or another privileged user.